ON A MISSION TO ADVANCE RACIAL EQUITY

-Facilitated by one of our DE&I experts, this interactive training session helps you learn about structural racism and make connections to inequities we see today, and offers the opportunity to dive deeper by customizing the focus of your session.
-Through discussion and exercises, our facilitator will encourage you to reflect on your own identity and biases, and develop a thoughtful strategy for practicing anti-racism.
+Facilitated by our experienced DE&I experts, this interactive training session helps you learn about structural racism and make connections to inequities we see today and offers the opportunity to dive deeper by customizing the focus of your session.
+Through discussion and exercises, our facilitator will encourage you to reflect on your own identity and biases and develop a thoughtful strategy for practicing anti-racism.
 After your training, you’ll be prepared to respond to and root out racism on an individual and institutional level.

 Beyond Inclusion: Building a Community of Belonging

 This training session explores the concept of “intersectionality”: when a person or group’s racial, socioeconomic, gender, and other identities and experiences intersect in ways that augment power or amplify oppression.
 Through exercises and discussion, YWCA Columbus’s DE&I facilitator will help you deepen your understanding of how discrimination affects all of us in complex and often hidden ways.
 You’ll also learn to incorporate intersectionality in your organization’s language, practices, and plans.
 This training guides you along the path of creating a workplace that works equitably for everyone in it.